There are three ways to travel from Vientiane to you Bangkok.

 - You can travel to Nong Khai in Thailand and then take a bus or train to Bangkok.

-There is single direct service a day from Vientiane to Bangkok which is available to book online.
+There is single direct service a day from Vientiane to Bangkok available to book online.

-- The journey by bus from Vientiane to Bangkok takes 14 hours, including the time it takes to clear Laos and Thai immigration.
+- The journey by bus from Vientiane to Bangkok is scheduled to take 15 hours, including the time it takes to clear Laos and Thai immigration.

-Use the Search Box below to buy your bus tickets from Vientiane to Bangkok.
+Use the Search Box below to buy yourtickets from Vientiane to Bangkok.

 Vientiane Bus Station

-Direct bus services from Vientiane to Bangkok depart from outside the Khop Chai Deu Restaurant on the Rue Setthathilath in Vientiane.
+Soutchai Travel bus services from Vientiane to Bangkok depart from the Soutchai Travel Office in Vientiane.

 Bangkok Bus Station